PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 _Publisher: GrapeCity_

 Security analysts work in spreadsheets whether we like it or not.
-This extension lets you open `.xlsx` files directly inside VS Code — no need to summon Excel from the depths of Office bloatware.
+This extension lets you open `.xlsx` files directly inside VS Code, no need to summon Excel from the depths of the Office folders.

 Perfect for: